solygambas/swift-projects/playground/01-uitest/README.md

 - previewing the UI with Xcode.
 - building the UI with SwiftUI.
 - playing with basic UI views and containers.
+- instantiating buttons, using closures and trailing closures.

 Based on [SwiftUI Tutorial for Beginners](https://www.youtube.com/watch?v=F2ojC6TNwws) by Chris Ching - CodeWithChris (2021).